What does “musume” mean in Japanese?

 Definition and meanings of “musume”

-- musume – 娘 (むすめ) : a noun meaning ‘daughter’ in Japanese.
-This noun can also work as plural.
+- musume – 娘 (むすめ) : a noun meaning a ‘daughter’ in Japanese.
+This can also work as plural.
 Learn more about Japanese plural.
-It’s also worth mentioning here that native speakers occasionally use this noun to refer to young women in Japanese.
+It’s also worth mentioning here that native speakers occasionally use this noun to refer to a young woman or women in Japanese.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji character in detail.